microsoft/FluidFramework/docs/get-started/concepts.md

 # Concepts

-* This section will contain deeper information about the key concepts that developers should understand to be effective with Prague.
+* This section will contain deeper information about the key concepts that developers should understand to be effective with Fluid.

 ## Components

 A component is little more than a JavaScript object.
-What makes Prague components special is the following:
+What makes Fluid components special is the following:

-* They are instantiated by the Prague runtime
+* They are instantiated by the Fluid runtime
 * They are opened/created via a unique URL
 * The code executing inside the component is the current code package accepted by the container's quorum
 * They are per-client singletons (i.e., opening the same URL multiple times on the same client returns the same